space-sh/docker-volumes/README.md

 ## /enter/
-	Enter into volume with a shell
+	Enter into volume using a shell

 ## /exists/